-Counterintuitively, labor is the costliest component of most AM processes.
+Counterintuitively, labor is the costliest component of most additive processes.
 A 3D printer isn’t a magical box that produces a pristine part at the push of a button; technicians must remove parts from printers and perform some degree of post-processing.
 This could involve anything from a light brushing to extensive solvent-washing, heat treatment, abrasive polishing, and coating processes.
-In order to gain a foothold on the factory floor, AM systems have to decrease labor needs and fit into existing manufacturing workflows.
+In order to gain a foothold on the factory floor, additive manufacturing systems have to decrease labor needs and fit into existing manufacturing workflows.

 Workflow and technology improvements promise savings on labor costs.
 Some FDM printers with dual nozzles offer soluble supports that can be easily washed away in solvents.
 Some SLA systems simplify post-processing with automated cleaning and post-curing stations.
 Because plastic SLS prints require no support structures, their post-processing workflow tends to be less labor intensive than with other processes, and more parts can be packed into the build volume as well, decreasing the amount of handling required per part.
 Metal AM manufacturers increasingly offer modular, semi-automated systems that simplify post-processing workflows including powder handling and extraction, heat treatment, and part removal.